polarSaunderson/SAM-Melt_EA/README.md

 The code in this repository is being shared in the interests of transparency and open science, and can be used to recreate the figures found in the manuscript and its supporting information.

-**Updated**:
+**Updates**:
+- Version v5.0 makes some minor changes to the formatting of the figures from v4.1 following the first stage of the peer review process.
 - Version v4.1 corrects an error in v4.0 that meant ice shelves were labelled west-to-east in Figure 2, but plotted east-to-west.
 They are now both labelled and plotted west-to-east.
 ---

 ## General Overview of the Repository
-This project uses the R programming language and was written using RStudio, on both Windows 10 and MacOS 12.6.3.
+This project uses the R programming language and was written using RStudio, on both Windows 10 and MacOS 14.1.
 It uses the [renv](https://rstudio.github.io/renv/articles/renv.html) package to help with portability / replicability.

 Using _renv_ should be easy enough: after getting the repository onto your system (e.g. `git clone`, or just downloading the ZIP), launch the R Project into RStudio by double-clicking the `SAM-Melt_EA.Rproj` file, and _renv_ should be automatically installed (if necessary) and loaded into the memory.